cbornet/generator-jhipster-swagger-cli/README.md

 # generator-jhipster-swagger-cli
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> JHipster module to generate swagger client code from a swagger definition
+> JHipster module to generate client code from an OpenAPI/Swagger definition

 # Introduction

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.

-This module generates client code in your JHipster app from a swagger definition.
+This module generates client code using [Spring-Cloud FeignClients](http://projects.spring.io/spring-cloud/spring-cloud.html#spring-cloud-feign) in your JHipster app from an OpenAPI/Swagger definition.
-It generates back-end [Spring-Cloud FeignClients](http://projects.spring.io/spring-cloud/spring-cloud.html#spring-cloud-feign) clients.

-Notes :
-* the generated FeignClient can be used in both Monolithic and Micro-service applications.
+The generated FeignClient can be used in both Monolithic and Micro-service applications.

-* this module works for JHipster v5+ apps.
+This module works for JHipster v5+ apps.
 For older JHipster version, use version 2.x of this module (branch [v2.x-JHipster2-3-4](https://github.com/cbornet/generator-jhipster-swagger-cli/tree/v2.x-JHipster2-3-4))

+This module works with both Swagger v2 and OpenAPI v3 definitions.

 # Prerequisites